Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Other_Guides/AI_Related_Guides/Customized AI Model Installation Guide.rst

 - https://www.amebaiot.com/en/amebapro2-amb82-mini-arduino-peripherals-examples/#ambpro2-arduino-ai

 - https://www.amebaiot.com/en/rtl8735b-arduino-online-api-documents/
-    - “NeuralNetwork” section
+    - "NeuralNetwork" section

 Load Neural Network models via SD card
 --------------------------------------

-Open one of the Ameba Neural Network examples by navigating to “File” -> “Examples” -> “AmebaNN”.
+Open one of the Ameba Neural Network examples by navigating to "File" -> "Examples" -> "AmebaNN".
 Let’s take ObjectDetectionCallback as an example.

-After opening the example on Arduino IDE, navigate to “Tools” -> “NN Model Load from:” and select SD card as the option.
+After opening the example on Arduino IDE, navigate to "Tools" -> "NN Model Load from:" and select SD card as the option.

 |image01|

-Next, in the code under modelSelect function, simply change from “DEFAULT” to “CUSTOMIZED” for the model used.
+Next, in the code under modelSelect function, simply change from "DEFAULT" to "CUSTOMIZED" for the model used.

 |image02|

-In the SD card, create a folder name “NN_MDL” and save your models in the folder by naming your models as stated below,
+In the SD card, create a folder name "NN_MDL" and save your models in the folder by naming your models as stated below,

 |image03|